 Right at about mile 16 on this ride, you'll be making a left turn onto a new singletrack at the previously mentioned signpost.
 The turn comes up near the bottom of a fast downhill, so be on the lookout.

 Make a left turn on the well-used singletrack at the signpost.
 This is 18E04A, a non-motorized connector from the TRT to the Kings Beach trail network.
 Despite the boring USFS name, it's actually a nice singletrack.
 You'll cross a fire road and continue nearly straight across onto 18E04 (a moto-legal singletrack).
 18E04 is marked with a USFS sign, showing that it is legal for bikes and motos, but does not have a name on it.

 Note that the area above Kings Beach is littered with unmarked trails.
 It is easy to get off the route onto one of the many fun ways to descend to KB.
 It's really impossible to get lost.
 The area is bordered by Hwy 267 on the west side and an unrideable ridge to the east.
 Unsure where you are in this maze of trails?
-Just head toward the lake and you'll drop into the neighborhood or use the MTB Project mobile app
+Just head toward the lake and you'll drop into the neighborhood or use the MTB Project mobile app.

 This ride continues on 18E04.
 There is a downhill left turn to continue on 18E04.
 If you go straight, you'll head back toward Hwy 267.
 At about mile 18.5 you'll drop onto a fire road.
 This is Gas Line Road.
 Make a left turn and follow Gas Line Road.
 You'll make a creek crossing that USFS dug out with an excavator and lined with logs specifically to keep Jeeps and OHVs out.
 There is a bike/moto-sized slot in the logs.

 Continue across the creek and follow the easy climb to the top of the Rise and Shine Downhill (#18E18).
 This is the last climb of the ride, and an easy grade, so spin it out.
 The last major descent of the day is Rise and Shine Downhill (#18E18), which will drop you almost into the KB neighborhood.
 It is well-marked and motorcycle legal and a fun descent that can be loose and dusty in the late summer.
 Enjoy.

 There are a number of marked multi-use (motorcycle legal) options that all dump into the KB neighborhood.
 It's a grid, so every north-south road drops back into town.